• Twitter

 • Get in Touch

-Getting Started with the Standard – advice for secondary schools, colleges and other learning providers
+Getting Started with the Standard – advice for schools, colleges and other learning providers

-Our advice for secondary schools, colleges and other learning providers
+Our advice for secondary and special schools, colleges and other learning providers

 Getting started:

-we recommend that you begin by looking carefully at the national accreditation criteria set out in the Guide to the national Quality in Careers Standard .
+We recommend that you begin by looking carefully at the national accreditation criteria set out in the Guide to the national Quality in Careers Standard.
 The criteria describe precisely what is required of learning providers, and therefore what our Licensed Awarding Bodies will assess in terms of overall careers provision in secondary schools, colleges and other learning providers.
-You may also want to look in more detail at what our Assessors require you to evidence in assessments – this is set out in our published Assessment Guide.
+You may also want to look in more detail at what our Assessors require you to evidence in assessments – this is set out in our Assessment Guide.

 We recommend that you ask the Awarding Bodies you contact directly to outline their distinctive approach to the delivery of the Standard (their ‘offer’) as well as the prices they charge.